Mizux/cmake-swig/README.md

 # Introduction

-This is an example of how to create a Modern [CMake](https://cmake.org/) C++ Project with the [SWIG](http://www.swig.org) code generator to generate package for Python, .Net and Java.
+This is an example of how to create a Modern [CMake](https://cmake.org/) C++ Project with the [SWIG](http://www.swig.org) code generator to generate wrapper and package for Python, .Net and Java.

 This project should run on GNU/Linux, MacOS and Windows.